-Interaction Designer Joined over 4 years ago
+Interaction Designer Joined almost 6 years ago

 Moho Pro 12 is a 2D vector animation tool for Windows and Mac which might be a suitable alternative for animating UI interactions.
 It's not a particularly easy tool to learn though (in my view), and unfortunately there are not that many tutorials available online.